hatl/hasscontrol/README.md

 ### Group sync
 Due to the limitations of the watch, there is no really good way of listing and adding entities directly from the watch.
-But the easiest way to add your entities is by [creating a new group](https://www.home-assistant.io/integrations/group/) in Home Assistant, and add all your entities there.
+But the easiest way to add your entities is by [creating a new group](https://www.home-assistant.io/integrations/group/#old-style-groups) in Home Assistant, and add all your entities there. **Note that "old style groups" MUST be used, and cannot be edited with the "groups" UI.**

 Your group configuration can look like this:
 ```